Quantitative bounds on the discrete spectrum of non self-adjoint quantum magnetic Hamiltonians: Examples: perturbations of magnetic -Pauli operators,

-To simplify, we consider the two-dimensional Pauli operator acting in $L^{2}(\mathbb{R}^{2}) := L^{2}(\mathbb{R}^{2},\mathbb{C}^{2})$.
-The general situation can be treated in a similar manner (see the remarks just after Corollary \ref{cor4}).
+To simplify, we consider the two-dimensional Pauli operator acting in $L^{2}(\mathbb{R}^{2}) := L^{2}(\mathbb{R}^{2},\mathbb{C}^{2})$ and describing a quantum non-relativistic $\frac 12$-spin-particle subject to a magnetic field of strength $b$ and electric potential $V$.
+The general case can be treated in a same manner (see the discussion after Theorem \ref{theo4}).
 The self-adjoint unperturbed Pauli operator $H_{0}$ given by